s-shin/wswrapper/README.md

 Subprotocols
 ------------

-WebSocket wrapper defines two subprotocols -- _wswrapper_json_ and _wswrapper_msgpack_.
-JSON is used as sending data format in _wswrapper_json_, and MessagePack is used in _wswrapper_msgpack_.
+WebSocket wrapper defines two subprotocols -- *wswrapper_json* and *wswrapper_msgpack*.
+JSON is used as sending data format in *wswrapper_json*, and MessagePack is used in *wswrapper_msgpack*.
 WebSocket servers have to support at least one of these subprotocols, but adopting no subprotocols is allowed for the servers that don't support subprotocols at all.

 Data Format
 -----------

 	[eventName: String, payload: Object]

 The sending data consists of a tuple of the event name and the payload, and its format is JSON or MessagePack.
-The payload can include raw binary data in MessagePack, but in JSON, the binary data is converted to text such as base64.
+The payload can include raw binary data in MessagePack, but in JSON, the binary data have to be converted to text such as base64.

 Documentation